Peak Wilderness Sanctuary

 Peak Wilderness Sanctuary is a natural reserve in Sri Lanka.
 It is the third largest (by area) of the 50 sanctuaries in the country.

 "Sri Pada" Peak Wilderness Sanctuary is a tropical rainforest spread over 224 sqkm around the Sri Pada (Adam's Peak) mountain.
 A huge forest area that belonged to the Peak Wilderness was cut down and cleared during the British colonial rule in Sri Lanka (1815–1948) to gain land for the massive tea estates which are still functioning in Nuwara Eliya district.
 The remaining portion of the Peak Wilderness was declared a wildlife sanctuary on October 25, 1940.

-The contours of "Sri Pada" Peak Wilderness vary from 1000 to 7360 ft above sea level.
-Therefore, it possesses unusual geographical formations compared to the other natural reserves of the island.
+The contours of "Sri Pada" Peak Wilderness vary from 1000 to 7360 ft above sea Therefore, it possesses unusual geographical formations compared to the other natural reserves of the island.level.Therefore all three tropical rainforest types, tropical lowland rainforests(below 900m above sea level), tropical submontane rarainforests(900m - 1200m above sea level) and tropical montane rainforests(above 1200m from sea level) are occur in this sanctuary.
 Bena Samanala (6579 ft), Dotalugala, Detanagala, are some of the taller mountains in the Peak Wilderness.
 It is also the birthplace of Kelani, Kalu, Walave rivers and many tributaries of the river Mahaweli which make waterfalls such as Dotalu falls, Geradi falls, Galagama falls (655 ft), and Mapanana falls (330 ft) inside the sanctuary.

 Out of the three access routes; Hatton route, Kuruwita route and Palabaddala route, which Buddhist devotees and other tourists use to reach the Adam’s Peak, Kuruwita and Palabaddala routes go right across the Peak Wilderness sanctuary.
 This forest area is entirely under the control of Sri Lanka Wildlife Conservation Department.
 It does not maintain any lodge, bungalow or such type of facility for tourists inside Peak Wilderness sanctuary in order to safeguard the purity of this forest.
 Yet, there is no restriction for eco-tourists to enter the sanctuary after obtaining permission from Sri Lanka Wildlife Conservation Department.
 Entering the sanctuary during the rain season is at the tourist’s own risk because of the unforeseen downpours and instant floods lead to life-risk situations.